SonuLohani-1/CS50_Finance/README.md

-# Stock Portfolio Tracker
+# Finance

-Track your stock portfolio's performance and make informed investment decisions.
+Track your stock portfolio's performance and make informed investment decisions using finance app.

 ## Table of Contents